-Panda bears are native to China and their numbers have dwindled due to their change in mating habits.
+Panda bears are native to China (Also check out Animals Native To China) and their numbers have dwindled due to their change in mating habits.
 However, conservation efforts have continued helping the panda population to survive.

 Pandas enjoy eating bamboo and that is the primary staple of their diet.
 In fact, they require two species in their range in order to survive.
 99% of their overall diet consists of vegetation, but they do have the biology of a carnivore – they are bears after all.

 This remaining 1% is reserved for small animals and eggs.
 They have also been known to eat kidney beans, wheat and pig food!